 How long have you been in your current role?

-2 years, I brought in treats to celebrate!
+Two years – I brought in treats to celebrate!

-Do you enjoy it, or any challenges?
+Do you enjoy it and are there any challenges?

 Any sports or hobbies?